About the Digital Open Door

 - Use the tabs along the top if you’d like to edit components not included in the blue button steps.
 For example, you can go to the Survey tab to edit the survey theme and add demographic questions, whereas you can go to the Distributions tab to download a distribution history for emails you’ve sent.

 Digital Open Door Survey Customization

-If you want to see the questions in your survey or edit them, click the Survey tab or choose I’d like to edit my survey from the Overview.
+If you want to see the questions in your survey or edit them, click the Survey tab or choose I’d like to edit my survey.

 Once inside the Survey tab, you can add new questions, tweak the wording on existing ones, edit the survey theme, and much more.

 If there’s particular functionality you’d like to add, try searching the Support Site, or use the Support Site’s menu to the left to pick a page.
 In this section, we’ll cover some of the fundamentals of survey editing.

 You can add as many additional questions as you want.
 However, keep in mind that the shorter the survey, the more likely customers are to fill it out.